-This module will consider the role and contribution of the HR professional and will provide opportunities for students to examine and develop their own skills for this role.
+This module considers the role and contribution of the HR professional and provide opportunities for you to examine and develop your own skills for this role.
 Topics covered will include an introduction to human resource management, managing performance, leadership and change management, and the nature of professionalism and ethics.
-Students will also develop the skills needed to work effectively as an HR professional.
+You'll also develop the skills needed to work effectively as an HR professional.
 These include self-management, leading and working in teams, communication skills, using ICT and managing financial resources.

 This module is part of a qualification that is intended to provide a route to professional membership of the CIPD if you wish to develop a career in HR management.
 It will also provide training in research and academic skills if you want to develop an academic career in the field of HR management.

 More generally, by studying a postgraduate business qualification you can expect your salary to increase and for it to have a positive impact on your career progression, as well as bringing improvements to the organisation.

 B863 is a compulsory module in our:

 B863 is an optional module in our: